 Crossword Names: As above, supply a large number of cards or tiles which represent the letters of the alphabet.
-As people arrive, invite them to use these letters to spell their name on a flat surface.
+As people arrive, invite them to use these letters to spell their names on a flat surface.
 As more people join, invite them to intersect the letters of their name with those of others in a crossword-like pattern, eg M-A-R-K can criss-cross A-N-G-E-L-A in one of two places.
 Click here to learn more.

 Video: Play an entertaining or relevant video as your group arrives.
 While not particularly interactive, this strategy will immediately engage those who are present and possibly cut down on the meaningless chatter that can sometimes stall an on-time start.

 Story Reading: As above, but read a story.
 Be sure to choose a story that is not only entertaining but fun.
 People of all ages love to be read to and this experience occurs rarely for adults these days.
 Delight your next group with a short, yet fun story.
 Even better, pick a story that connects with the intent of your program.